mbwatson/ap_calculus/README.md

 - live WYSIWYG editor (Ajax, Vue?)
 - upload image with question or figure out another option for creating images on the fly
 - implement the addition of scoring guidelines with question
-- regular conversation forum with categories
+- regular conversation forum with categories?
 - tag/mention other users (with @-symbol?) in question comments or in regular conversation forum
 - tag standards [[LO 1.2A(b)]] or similar in comments
-- question search (now: (union keywords) intersect (union standards))
-- browse questions over union of standards
+- implement way to distinguish between free response and multiple choice questions
+- MC question creation form should provide form inputs for responses (and possibly marking the correct one)
+- make profile public, optional
+- Question ranking system +/- 1 buttons
+- simple way to "suggest" standards without having to write a comment? or is a comment better?
 - bootstrap breaking point for navbar--probably need to finalize navbar first